-Junior tailback Tre Owens found the end zone three times and sophomore quarterback Luke Bishop threw three touchdown passes to lead the state-ranked No. 1 Bearcats to a convincing 56-7 victory over the Chisholm Trail Rangers Friday on Homecoming night at Bearcat Stadium.
+Junior tailback Tre Owens found the end zone three times and sophomore quarterback Jake Bishop threw three touchdown passes to lead the state-ranked No. 1 Bearcats to a convincing 56-7 victory over the Chisholm Trail Rangers Friday on Homecoming night at Bearcat Stadium.

 The win raises the Bearcats’ record to 4-0, 1-0 in district play.